OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Organisations.md

 organizations with their sub-organizations displayed as a tree structure.

-New organizations can be created using the "Create new organization" button, or for existing organizations using the cogwheel and "Create suborganization".
+New organizations can be created using the "Create new organization" button, or for existing organizations using the cogwheel and "Create sub-organization".
 In addition to the designation and the name, a description for the element can be entered.
 Furthermore, the assignment of the organization type is done here.